 13 Photos That Will Make You Fall in Love With Vietnam

 Mai Chau is a hidden gem of Vietnam- it is located in the North of the country.
-The main reason to go there is to see the beautiful rice fields surrounded by the green mountains.
+The main reason to go there is to see the beautiful rice fields surrounded by green mountains.

 See also: Travel Tips for Visiting Mai Chau

-It’s sometimes really crazy what you can find on these tables!
-The weirdest thing that we’ve spotted were cigarettes, Ballantine’s (not cheap Vietnamese whiskey, ghost must get the best products!) or coca cola.
+It’s sometimes crazy what you can find on these tables!
+The weirdest thing that we’ve spotted were cigarettes, Ballantine’s (not cheap Vietnamese whiskey, the ghost must get the best products!) or coca-cola.
 Boiled rooster with a head and comb is a must on the altar like this.

 Right after the New Year, most people are praying and burning (fake) money.
-It’s their way to give the support to their dead ancestors.
+It’s their way to give support to their dead ancestors.

-6. Mekong Delta home
+Mekong Delta home

-Big families are living on the boats like this in the South of Vietnam.
+Big families are living on boats like this in the South of Vietnam.
 Polluted and dirty Mekong river is their only source of income…

 Despite the high economic growth, there is still a lot of poverty in this country.

 Vietnam is one of the busiest places that we have ever been to.
-Millions of motorbikes are riding the roads of this country everyday.
+Millions of motorbikes are riding the roads of this country every day.

 Crossing the street may be really challenging in Hanoi or Ho Chi Minh City!

 You can buy there cat meat, dog meat, see the chickens kept in the small cages or fish in the bowl with a little water.
-Cruelty to animals is on of the things we hated about Vietnam.
+Cruelty towards animals is one of the things we hated about Vietnam.

 It is a hidden gem of Hanoi!
 Located pretty close to the Old Quarter is still not well-known among foreign tourists.